goliatone/go-users/README.md

 1. `go get github.com/goliatone/go-users`.
 2. Implement the interfaces in `pkg/types` or reuse the Bun repositories under `activity`, `preferences`, and `registry`.
 3. Provide a scope resolver and authorization policy if multitenancy is required.
+4. Wire activity by injecting an `ActivitySink`/`ActivityRepository` (Bun or custom) and use the helper `activity.BuildRecordFromActor` to construct records from the go-auth middleware context; add a channel via `activity.WithChannel` when you want module-level filtering.
-4. Call `service.New` and expose the returned commands and queries through your transport.
+5. Call `service.New` and expose the returned commands and queries through your transport.
-5. Run the SQL migrations under `data/sql/migrations` before serving traffic.
+6. Run the SQL migrations under `data/sql/migrations` before serving traffic.

 ### Wiring the service